Taiwan High Speed Rail: THSR 700T

-N700S
+N700ST

 In the late 2010s, THSRC began work to purchase additional high speed trains, in light of growing demand.
-12 trains would be ordered, at a cost of around NT$30 billion.
-Due to the limited number of Japanese companies who build Shinkansen rolling stock, it took several years for THSRC to agree an acceptable deal.
+Twelve trains were planned to order at a cost of around NT$30 billion, yet the limited number of Japanese companies that build Shinkansen rolling stock took several years for THSRC to agree a deal.
 In 2022, it was reported that THSRC was speaking to European train manufacturers instead, as the price offered by Japanese companies was "unreasonable".

 In March 2023, it was announced that a joint bid by Hitachi and Toshiba had been awarded the contract.
-Twelve of the latest generation of Shinkansen train - the N700S Series - would be delivered at a cost of NT$28 billion.
+Twelve trains were ordered at a cost of around NT$28 billion, which would be built based on the N700S Series, the latest generation of Shinkansen train at the time of order.
+The contract was officially signed in May, with a supplementary agreement concluded in March 2025.
+The first set of the new trains was expected to arrive at Taiwan in the second half of 2026, and would enter revenue service in the second half of 2027.

+On 20 August 2025, the THSRC announced that the new trains are officially known as N700ST series.
+The THSRC further clarified that the first set of the new trains was expected to arrive at Taiwan in August 2026, where tests would take place thereafter.